Small-Cap: Healthy Rotation Or Rally At Risk?

 In our view, this first half catch-up for 2016’s laggards and flattish returns for last year’s leaders signifies a healthy market, setting the stage for its next advance.

-Health Care and Tech Dominate Small-Cap Results
+Healthcare and Tech Dominate Small-Cap Results

-Small-cap results for both 2Q17 and the first half were dominated by two growth-oriented sectors, with Health Care and Information Technology making by far the largest contributions to first-half results for the Russell 2000.
+Small-cap results for both 2Q17 and the first half were dominated by two growth-oriented sectors, with Healthcare and Information Technology making by far the largest contributions to first-half results for the Russell 2000.

 Other than Energy, which declined markedly along with plunging oil prices in the first half, the remaining small-cap sectors were unremarkable.
 Most cyclical sectors had modest advances, while the defensive sectors of Utilities and Telecommunication Services rallied, as they often do when bond yields decline.